aymanadlan/library-management-system-api/README.md

 ### Description
 - This a simple library management system with CRUD operations, this project considered as the backend pavilion of the system.
 - It is responsible for the communication with the database and execute all CRUD operations.
-- the API is hosted in Azure cloud.
+- The API is hosted in Azure cloud.

 ### Data Access